Left very early Saturday morning on work/semi-vacation trip to Florida, and probably won't be posting for a few days. Check back soon.

 New York City, Ground Up: The built, the virtual, the bizarre, the wonderful.

-The Story of New York House was first published in serial form in Scribner's magazine in 1887.
+We think of the last five years as a unique time in the The Story of New York House was first published in serial form in Scribner's magazine in 1887.
 It is a lovely bit of historical fiction (although that term wasn't yet coined), which begins in 1807 and takes place over several decades.
 The story, or allegory, is about the inexorable march of development followed by decline and finally transformation.

 It was written by H.C.
 Bunner, a prolific urban journalist, fiction writer and editor who lived and worked in